-|Toxicity||Toxic to people and pets|
+|Toxicity||Toxic to humans, toxic to pets|

 Silver Squill Care

 Since the entire plant only grows to be about 6 to 10 inches tall, silver squills are easy to grow both inside and outdoors in areas with limited space.
-A rosette will form from the foliage out of its bulbs.

 Temperature and Humidity

-Is Silver Squill Toxic?
+Types of Silver Squill